 - If your team doesn’t work well together, you won’t win.
 That’s what I want to say about all co-op games, but the reality is that it’s just not the case with a lot of them.
 You simply can’t pull off the victory on your own in this one, so (hopefully) each player will try to do their best with the job(s) they’re given.

 - I like that the game slowly teaches how everything works as you play through those early scenarios.

 - While Magic Maze is probably best at four players, it’s a solid game at all player counts.
 That’s pretty great considering it goes up to eight.
-Solo is a bit different than the normal game, but I had some fun with it.
+It’s actually one of the best games for big groups.

 - I usually don’t like when sand timers are used in games (see our Spaceteam review), but it is definitely necessary in this one and can’t be replaced by a digital timer.
 In fact, part of the fun of the game is keeping your eye on the timer so you can get as much time to talk as you can before continuing.

 - The artwork on the tiles has a nice, clean look.

 - Some people will absolutely hate that giant pawn.
 It’s already a tense game and is made even more tense if someone is hammering that big pawn on the table in front of you.